ItsSim/fsolauncher-next/README.md

 # fsolauncher-next
-A 2021 launcher made with Electron.
+A 2021 FreeSO launcher made with Electron.
-Made to eventually replace [the current launcher](https://github.com/ItsSim/fsolauncher-legacy) which is being used in open beta on Windows and macOS.

 ## Goals
 * A more intuitive, less clicky launcher.